-Prior to joining Human Rights Watch, she worked on women’s and children’s rights in Southeast Asia and Africa.
-She led programs to support survivors of sexual and gender-based violence in eastern Democratic Republic of Congo and eastern Chad, and conducted research on women’s and children’s rights in Cambodian prisons.
-Hillary earned a bachelor’s degree from Yale University and a master’s degree from the London School of Economics, where she specialized in women’s rights and conflict.
+Prior to joining Human Rights Watch, Hillary led programs to support survivors of sexual and gender-based violence in eastern Democratic Republic of Congo and in a refugee camp in eastern Chad, and conducted research on violations of women’s and children’s rights in Cambodian prisons.

 - CommentaryPublished in Open Democracy